DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/ProjLog/Luis WorkLog.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/blob/master/Results/WorkLogResults-Luis/PCE_plot2.png)|![](https://github.com/DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/blob/master/Results/WorkLogResults-Luis/PSE_plot2.png)
 ***
-## JUNE 7th-8th
+## JUNE 7th-9th
-In these two days i continued working with impostor samples and comparing their results against those obtained for the reference set.
+In these days i continued working with impostor samples and comparing their results against those obtained for the reference set.
 Looking at the results obtained in previous days, we noticed that the PSE values were too small, so after doing some corrections to the PSE function we performed the proper calculations and ploting to a new impostor set of  40 images, thus getting to the following results.

 Example 1|Example 2|
 :-------------------------:|:-------------------------: